taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 - Manual decryption refinement (realistic in practice)
 - Bijection enforcement for substitution keys

-### Monoalphabetical Substitution Ciphers:
+### monoalphabetic Substitution Ciphers:

-Monoalphabetical substitution ciphers are best described by example.
+monoalphabetic substitution ciphers are best described by example.
 Suppose you would like to send a message to your best friend.
-However, this friend has a nosy partner who likes reads his/hers private messages.
+However, this friend has a nosy partner who likes reads their private messages.
 To avoid your friends partner in reading messages between you and your friend, you both decide to encrypt messages by using the following key:

 |Plaintext|Ciphertext|Plaintext|Ciphertext|